Self Guided: Grand Tour Des Combins

 La Fouly - Cabane La Tsissette

-The day’s hike begins with a climb to the Col du Basset, a 1,200-meter ascent that can be shortened by taking the Arpalle chairlift.
+The day’s hike begins with a climb to the Col du Basset, a 1,200-meter ascent that can be shortened by taking the Arpalle chairlift which will save 400m of elevation.
 From the top of the lift, follow signs for the Col du Basset, crossing the Alpage de la Fouly before the trail steepens and winds toward the pass.
 Along the way, you may spot chamois, ibex, and marmots, while the panoramic views make the effort worthwhile.

 From the Col du Basset, the descent leads into the Combe de l’A, a protected nature reserve in the Grand-Saint-Bernard region.
-Spanning elevations from 1,400 to 3,000 meters, this area is rich in wildlife, home to red deer, chamois, ibex, foxes, and marmots, as well as birds of prey like golden eagles and goshawks.
-A well-maintained footpath allows hikers to experience this alpine sanctuary without disturbing the animals, with educational panels along the way offering insights into the region’s unique geology and flora.
+Spanning elevations from 1,400 to 3,000 meters, this area is rich in wildlife - keep your eyes peeled it's a marmotte hot spot!

 Following the Ruisseau de l’A, the route eventually reaches the Cabane La Tsissette, offering food and accommodation from mid-June to mid-October.
 Nestled in a peaceful setting, it provides a perfect resting spot for the night.